pietdevaere/devae.re-projects/_posts/2014-08-20-muchosledjes.markdown

 permalink:	/muchosledjes
 ---

 I recently scored a large full weatherproof 16 characters, 2 lines mono color led screen.
-Unfortunately the build in driver board was totally crap:
+Unfortunately the built in driver board was totally crap:
 You could only upload text to it via proprietary software, and there was no api of any sorts available.
 I wanted more, so I decided to reverse engineer the led panels, and come up with a new driver module.

 ![The display](/projects/images/muchos-cover.jpg)

 #The basic structure of the display
 The original display consists of 16 daisy chained led boards, and there are two PSU's to power the thing.
-Furthermore There are a bunch of fans, another small psu to power the processor board and the processor board itself.
+Furthermore there are a bunch of fans, another small psu to power the processor board and the processor board itself.
-This lasts board communicated over RS-232 with a computer that runs (crappy) proprietary software.
-Furthermore every board had an array of 7x14 pixels, every pixel consisting out of 4 leds on the same control lines.
+This last board communicated over RS-232 with a computer that runs (crappy) proprietary software.
+Every board has an array of 7x14 pixels, every pixel consisting out of 4 leds on the same control lines.
 A character is 20 cm high.

 # Reverse engineering